WhyiMicro/css-snippets/improvedBlockedMessages/readme.md

 # Improved blocked messages
 This makes blocked user's messages much more hidden and compact.
-You can still view them if you want too.
+You can still view them if you click them.
 ## Installation
 To install this snippet, simply copy the line bellow into your custom css file:
 ```css